Kornelch/ChroTeMoVi/UserManual.md

 * `eps_2` - this parameter determines minimal distance that have to be kept between beads of different chromosomes.
 It is also used to determine minimal distance to be kept between beads and walls of nucleus and nucleolus.
 It is recommended that eps_1<eps_2 <mv>
 * `trsp` - this parameter determines transparency ranges (0,1).
 Value 0 for total transparency - object is not visible, 1 when there is no transparency <mv>;
 * `multi` - When you want to achieve more precise and detailed model of chromosome territory through more accurate impletion you can us this parameter.
 By default `multi`=1 what means that one bead is one domain.
 When you want fulfill space faithfully and with better accuracy (this can lead to more complicated shapes) you can increase this value.
 For example `multi`=4 means that one domain will be represented by 4 spheres, `multi`=10 means that one domain will be represented as 10 spheres. ***Warning!
 Increasing this parameter leads to significant growth of computational time necessary for model creation. *** <mv>

+### ChroTeMo functions

+•	`nucleus()` The purpose of this function is to create the nucleus.
+The nucleus is represented by a sphere , with the coordinates of the center `(x_nu, y_nu, z_nu)` = (0, 0, 0), and with the radius *R* generated in a random way from the interval < `min_rad_nu`, `max_rad_nu` >;

+•	`nucleolus()` This function is used to generate the nucleolus.
+In the first step the radius of nucleolus *r* is determined using parameters `min_vol_no` and `max_vol_no`;

+•	`centromere()` This function is responsible for generating the coordinates of the centromere bead centres (for all chromosomes);

+•	`bead()` This function is used to draw all new domains of all chromosomes.
+The input parameters for this function are domain coordinates, colour (RGB colour defined as a separate degree of saturation for each component), and transparency.
+At the initial stage of the modelling process  this function is also responsible for drawing centromeres as spheres;

+•	`new_domain()` This function generates the coordinates of the new domain.
+For domains that are drawn during building the condensed chromosomes, the new coordinates are generated based on previously, last generated coordinates (within the domain of the same arm).
+For the domains that are drawn in the phase of chromatin decondensation, the coordinates of the next domain are determined on the basis of a randomly selected domain (referred to as a precursory domain) from all previously generated domains that constitute chromosome arms;

+•	`dist_bead()` This function is used to check whether the newly created domain does not collide with another domain within the same chromosome.
+The same function is also used to check whether there is not a collision with another domain within another chromosome.
+The only difference is in ε parameter – here ε2 (which is greater than ε1) is used;

+•	`dist_precurs()` The last step in each iteration is to verify that the newly generated domain is located at a suitable distance from the precursory domain.

+If this condition is true, the program return to the function `new_domain()`;

 ## Running ChroTeMo